FScociety/soerensc-web-hugo/content/work/shorts/info_explain_video/index.md

 year: "2021"
 weight: 30
 date: 2021-08-11
-summary: "stop motion lego visualisation of a way of deleting an element in a list"
+summary: "A stop motion lego visualisation of a way of deleting an element in a list."
 ---

 {{< text align=center >}}